 VELOTHON Wales is a closed road cycling sportive, taking place across South East Wales.

-The event offers amateur cyclists a choice of routes, which will be revealed shortly.
+The event offers amateur cyclists a choice of routes, either 140KM, 125KM or 60KM.
 The 140km is a challenging route, which incorporates 2 iconic and challenging climbs, "The Tumble" and "Caerphilly Mountain".
+The 125KM route is similar to the 140KM but bypasses The Tumble climb.
+The 60KM is a point-to-point route, starting in Usk and finishing in Cardiff.

 Date: Sunday 8th July 2018